 He could do it if he was Branded.

 The thought made me shudder.
 Being Branded was too rare, though it would explain how all the damage seemed to be localized.
 Surely the law here, as ineffective as they were, had the same train of thought.
 I refused to make this my primary assumption, though.
 If it came down to being the only possibility, then I'd have to suck it up.
-But until I could get a look at that office, there had to be another possibility.
+But until I could get a good look at that office, there had to be another reason why.

 // Progress on Roger Usagi vow.

 We've arrived at the area where the crime was committed and have come to a realization: either Roger didn't do it, or if he did, he was Branded...

 A few homeless people were scattered about and there was an occasional squad car making its rounds.
 Not enough eyes to give me any worry.
 At this hour, I knew the building was locked.
 But we could handle that with no problem.